tigergraph/ecosys/guru_scripts/docker/README.md

         docker ps | grep tigergraph_dev

 1. open a shell on your host OS to ssh to the container.
 At prompt, enter "tigergraph" without quotes as password.
+Note that we have mapped the host 14022 port to the container's 22 port (the ssh default port).
+So, on host we ssh to 14022.

          ssh -p 14022 tigergraph@localhost
 1. after ssh to the container, start the TigerGraph service under bash shell (may take up to 1 minute).